 Portland is famous for the hundreds of food trucks that you’ll find all over the city (and even in the PDX airport!).
 A few that you must try during your visit are The Grilled Cheese Grill, Potato Champion, and Koi Fusion.
 Most food trucks don’t have seating so your meal will be served with takeaway packaging – ideal for eating on the go but not so ideal for our landfills.

 Don’t be shy about asking for your food in your own to-go container, they’ll be happy to oblige!

 Reusable Water Bottle

-The tap water in Portland is totally drinkable, no filtering necessary.
-Pack an insulated water bottle and fill up before heading out for the day.
+The tap water in Portland is totally drinkable, with no filtering necessary.
+Pack an insulated water bottle and fill it up before heading out for the day.
 Hydro Flask even originated in Bend, Oregon so you’ll be buying local!

 Here are a few of our favorite Portland breweries:

 Don’t forget to read all about our favorite weird and wonderful things to do around the city of Portland!